agussman/hotlanesbot/BLOG.md

 And then installed it with:
 `$ pip install requests -t $PWD`

+# Test it
+Configure test events
+Create new test event
+Event template: Scheduled Event
+Give it a name: TestScheduledEvent
+Click Test

+A couple of notes to be aware of:
+ * This is actually going to run the code, which means it will insert data into the database (or do anything else which might cost you $$$)
+ * Timezones are a thing!
+Running the code locally (EST) will give you a different time than on lambda (UTC)

 Notes on scheduling the timing of the Lambda function: http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-create-function.html